nimaafshar/metadamagenet/README.md

 Using dilated masks improved accuracy around borders and helped with shifts and different nadirs.
-The model's classifier module determines each pixel's value based on a distance function between the extracted features from the pre-, and post-disaster images.
+The model's classifier module determines each pixel's value based on a distance function between the extracted features from the pre- and post-disaster images.
 In U-models, the classifier module is a 2D convolution, but in SegFormer models, it is a SegFormer decoder head.
 Hence, U-models learn a much simpler distance function than SegFormer models; the simplicity of the distance function helps them not to overfit but also prevents them from learning some sophisticated patterns.
 In the end, SegFormer models train much faster before overfitting on the training data, but U-models slowly reach almost the same score.
-EfficientUnet localization models have shown that they train better without the usage of focal loss.
+EfficientUnet localization models have shown that they train better without using focal loss.
 Softmax dice loss does not perform well in the damage classification model's training.
 A combination of sigmoid dice loss for each class (channel), and cross-entropy loss gives the best results in the training of a classification model.
 The effect of SCSE in decoder modules and Wide-SE in Encoder Modules of a U-net is very limited; these variations of EfficientUnets performed almost the same as the standard version.

 complete results are available at [results.md](./results.md)

 ## Discussion and Conclusion
 Detecting buildings and their damage level by artificial intelligence can improve rescue operations' speed and efficiency after natural disasters.
 Solving this problem can identify the area of damage on a large scale and prioritize the areas that have been the most affected and damaged by a disaster in rescue operations.
-We tested different decoders in the U-net modules and utilized different variations of efficient-net as our backbone in our model.
+We tested different decoders in the U-net modules and utilized different variations of efficient-net as the backbone in our model.
 Additionally, we fine-tuned SegFormer for our specific task.
-The result was models with fewer parameters (approximately three million) that performed much better than the previous models.
-(Damage classification score=0.77).
+The result was models with fewer parameters (approximately three million) that performed much better than the previous models (damage classification score=0.77).
 Due to the fewer parameters, these models have a shorter training and inference time.
-Therefore, they can be trained and used faster and can be easily fine-tuned for new and different natural disasters.
-Considering damage classification and building localization in each natural disaster as a separate task, we utilized MAML and trained models that can be adapted to a new natural disaster only using a few brand-new samples.
+Therefore, they can be trained and used faster and easily fine-tuned for new and different natural disasters.
+Considering damage classification and building localization in each natural disaster as a separate task, we utilized MAML and trained models that can be adapted to a new natural disaster using only a few brand-new samples.
 These models do not have satisfactory performance, but we hope to build better models of this type in the future.

 ## Future Ideas

-The decoder’s number of channels can be looked at as a hyper-parameter and it can be changed and tuned.
+The decoder’s number of channels can be looked at as a hyper-parameter which can be changed and tuned.
 Additionally, we can analyze the effect of the size of the backbone in the efficient U-net by trying Efficientnet b5 or b7 as the backbone.
-The layer in which the embedding of the pre-, and post-disaster images get concatenated dictates the complexity of the distance function in the classifier.
+The layer in which the embedding of the pre- and post-disaster images get concatenated dictates the complexity of the distance function in the classifier.
 This effect can also be tested and analyzed.
-*Log-cosh-dice* and *Focal-travesky* are two loss functions that have the best performance in the training of segmentation models [^segmentation-losses].
+*Log-cosh-dice* and *Focal-Travesky* are two loss functions that have the best performance in the training of segmentation models [^segmentation-losses].
 We can also try training our models with these two loss functions.
 But in this case, we have to make sure to modify them, so we can assign weights to classes.
 The low performance of the meta learning model may not be only due to the small number of training epochs or the small number of shots.
-We can try using first-order MAML like reptile [^reptile] instead of the original MAML algorithm in the model.
+We can try using first-order MAML like Reptile [^reptile] instead of the original MAML algorithm in the model.
 These algorithms use less memory, thus, we can test the effects of other factors and hyperparameters faster.
 Previous research in the realm of meta-learning for semantic segmentation may also help us train a better model for our specific problem. [^meta-seg] [^meta-seg-init].